 1. Psychological Safety

-3 Ways to Create Psychological Safety
+How to Create Psychological Safety:

 - Ask for input before making decisions.
 Instead of presenting a finalized plan, say, "Before we finalize this, what gaps do you see?"
 Be specific to get meaningful feedback.